-She has presented locally and nationally on these and related topics, and has contributed maps to several books, including Real and Imagined: The Peak of Gold in Heian Japan, Deadly Impasse: Indo-Pakistani Relations at the Dawn of a New Century and Music of Azerbaijan: From Mugham to Opera.
-Theresa is active professionally, having been elected to the Board of Directors of the Indiana Geographic Information Council (IGIC); she is a member of the Map and Geospatial Information Round Table (MAGIRT) and the North American Cartoraphic Information Society (NACIS) and has served on Bloomington Library Faculty committees.
+She is active professionally, having been elected to the Board of Directors of the Indiana Geographic Information Council (IGIC) in 2018 and elected secretary in 2019.
+She also serves as a member of the North American Cartographic Information Society (NACIS) and on the editorial board of the Journal of Map and Geography Libraries (2018-).
 Theresa was profiled in a 2016 article appearing in The Atlantic: "A Snapshot of a 21st-Century Librarian."

-Previous to joining the Libraries, Theresa served as a Peace Corps volunteer in Bulgaria, and has some fluency in that language.
-She earned her Master of Library Science degree from Indiana University Bloomington and holds a Bachelor of Arts in International Affairs from the University of Georgia.
+Previous to joining the Libraries, Theresa served as a Peace Corps volunteer in Bulgaria from 2008-2010.
+She earned her Master of Library Science degree from Indiana University Bloomington in 2013, and holds a Bachelor of Arts in International Affairs from the University of Georgia (2007).